 What happens when you face all this?
 Anxiety rises, focus, and creativity drop.

-- Someone who is able to engage in a conversation without picking up their phone every 12 seconds.
+being able to engage in a conversation without picking up the phone every 12 seconds,

-- A person who decides that he owns the screen, not the other way round.
+a firm decision, that it's us who owns the screen, not the other way around,

-- A person who is aware that minimalism is a form of attention management.
+being aware that essentialism is a form of attention or energy management,

 Do I need to declutter?